Adaptive Chassis Control (DCC)

 Parking in even smaller spaces.
 We've developed an enhancement to Park Assist that can help park your car when you want to reverse into even smaller spaces, in one or more moves.

-The Active Info Display presents data and information about the vehicle directly in the cockpit.
+The Digital Cockpit presents data and information about the vehicle directly in the cockpit.
 The high-resolution screen replaces the conventional speedometer and allows five different views to be tailored ideally to personal needs.

 For instance, in navigation mode, the speedometer and rev counter are moved to the edge in order to provide more space for the map.
 If required, information such as driving, navigation and assistance functions can, however, also be integrated into the speedometer's and rev counter's graphics areas.

-Moreover, the Active Info Display is also networked with other assistance systems in the vehicle.
-In this way, the infotainment system data, such as telephone contact photos or CD cover, which is displayed in the centre console can also be transferred directly into the driver's field of view.
+Moreover, the Digital Cockpit is also networked with other assistance systems in the vehicle.
+In this way, the infotainment system data, such as telephone contact photos or CD cover, which is displayed in the center console can also be transferred directly into the driver's field of view.

 Dynamic cornering lights